 Programs are available for children with autism, multiple disabilities, and emotional disability.
-A Career Readiness program is provided that offers students ages 14 -21 a non-graded certificate program.
-The autism program uses a highly structured classroom environment known as the TEACCH model that incorporates Applied Behavioral Analysis through Registered Behavior Technicians and a Board Certified Behavior Analyst.
+A Career Readiness program is provided that offers students ages 10 -21 a non-graded certificate program.
+The autism program uses a highly structured classroom environment supported by Speech Language Pathologist, Occupational Therapists, and trained Behavioral Specialists.

 The educational program is aligned with the Maryland College and Career Readiness standards and DCPS Common Core State standards and delivered through a project based learning approach.
 The classroom team consists of certified special education teachers, social workers, related service providers and therapeutic behavior aides.
 Mental health and behavioral specialists oversee crisis management.
-Individual, group and family counseling are available per the child's IEP.
+Individual and group counseling are available per the child's IEP.
 A transition program is available to assist students with exploration of vocational/career opportunities and connection with community resources after discharge.
 Students who are at risk of regression during the summer attend an extended school year program through the IEP process.